ubernostrum/django-registration/docs/simple-workflow.rst

-As an alternative to the :ref:`HMAC <hmac-workflow>` and :ref:`model-based <model-workflow>` two-step (registration and activation) systems, ``django-registration`` bundles a one-step registration system in ``registration.backend.simple``.
+As an alternative to the :ref:`HMAC <hmac-workflow>` and :ref:`model-based <model-workflow>` two-step (registration and activation) workflows, ``django-registration`` bundles a one-step registration workflow in ``registration.backends.simple``.
 This workflow is deliberately as simple as possible:

 1. A user signs up by filling out a registration form.